Submitting your thesis

 Change of thesis title

-If following your examination your examiners recommend that your thesis title be changed, you will need to complete form GSO.6 to ensure that your record is updated accordingly.
+If following your examination your examiners recommend that your thesis title be changed, you will need to complete a change of thesis title form to ensure that your record is updated accordingly.

 Submitting your thesis